MicrosoftDocs/quantum-docs/articles/hybrid-computing-programming.md

 ### Python + Q\#

-When using the *quantum* Python package, use the qsharp.azure.target_capability function.
+When using the *quantum* Python package, use the `qsharp.azure.target_capability` function with the `AdaptiveExecution` parameter.

 ```python
 qsharp.azure.target_capability("AdaptiveExecution")